Sutter's Fort State Historic Park (Sacramento, CA)

 Nearby Freeways/Highways: Interstate 5, U.S. Highway 50

-Getting to Sutter’s Fort State Historic Park
+How to Get to Sutter’s Fort State Historic Park

 Sutter’s Fort is conveniently located in downtown Sacramento, making it easily accessible from major highways and local roads: